-Easier than a car and more comfortable than a bus – what’s not to like about taking the train through Europe’s most picturesque regions?
-Sit back and admire spectacular mountains, lakes, rivers and incredible feats of engineering on some of the best scenic train rides in Europe.
+Easier than a car and more comfortable than a bus, taking the train is one of the best ways to experience Europe’s most picturesque regions.
+Sit back and admire spectacular mountains, lakes, rivers and incredible feats of engineering – here are 10 of the best scenic train rides across the continent.

 3. Le Train Jaune, France